-The technology has been available, and in use, in the United States since the early 90’s.
+The technology has been available and in use by the United States since the early 90’s.
 During the first Gulf War in 1991, the US Navy used blackout bombs to cut power to Iraq.
 The bombs were used again against Serbia in 1999 during the Balkan conflict.

 NATO spokesperson Jamie Shea said the bomb’s impact is mostly psychological, as it renders the targeted country literally powerless.

 The addition of blackout bombs to South Korea’s arsenal is just the latest in a long line of recently-developed military weapons.
 The country is building what it calls a “kill-chain,” to detect, and preemptively strike back against an attack from North Korea.